ICBC Motorcycle Knowledge Test 2026

 Don’t Overthink It: Trust Your Instincts

-It’s easy to second-guess yourself during a test, especially as important as this.
+It’s easy to second-guess yourself during a test, especially one as important as this.
 If a question leaves you stumped, take a deep breath and return to it later.
 Don’t dwell on one question for too long.
 Move on and return to it if you have time.